jyliuu/fastpd-reproducibility-code/README.md

 - Install the modified SHAP package `pip install ../shap`
 - Install XGBoost if not exists `pip install xgboost`
 - Run `python benchmark_shap.py` to get the SHAP benchmarks (takes a long time, suggested to run this on a cluster)
-- Change working directory to `figure4`
+- Change working directory to `figure3`
-- Run `plot_fig.r` to get the benchmark plots
+- Run `plot_runtime.r` to get the benchmark plots

 ## SHAP package modifications
 - Removed `docs, data, javascript, notebooks, scripts